PodcastsForme et santéSh!t That Goes On In Our Heads

 • Sh!t That Goes On In Our Heads

-This episode includes discussions of trauma and past suicidal ideation.
+This episode includes discussion of sudden cardiac arrest, near-death experiences, suicidal ideation, and mental health crises.
 Listener discretion is advised.

 Mental Health Quote